Our wealth management principles

 Fund managers as a group have average performance, so paying them large fees destroys your long term earnings potential.
 Paying 2.5% in costs each year means 75% of your potential returns are paid to the funds industry over your lifetime.

-The investment industry wants you to buy and sell out of stocks or pay active fund managers to do the same.
+The investment industry loves when you buy and sell out of stocks or pay active fund managers to do the same.
+They want you to pay active pickers or advisers because that’s how the thousands of financial planners, brokers and consultants get paid.

 But every cent you pay comes out of the returns you could have earned for yourself.